Sergey Morozov (fighter): Ultimate Fighting Championship

 Morozov was initially scheduled to face Umar Nurmagomedov on October 24, 2020 at UFC 254, but Nurmagomedov pulled out due to an illness.
 The pairing was then rescheduled for UFC 257 on January 24, 2021.
 However, the bout was yet again rescheduled the second time on January 20, 2021 at UFC on ESPN: Chiesa vs. Magny.
 Morozov lost the fight via fight via submission in round two.

 His second fight in UFC was scheduled on July 17, 2021, facing Khalid Taha at UFC on ESPN 26.
 He won the fight via unanimous decision.

 Morozov faced Douglas Silva de Andrade on February 12, 2022 at UFC 271.
 After dominating the first round, Morozov was choked unconscious via a rear-naked choke submission in the second round.
 The bout earned the Fight of the Night bonus award.

 Morozov faced Raulian Paiva on June 25, 2022, at UFC on ESPN 38.
 He won the fight via unanimous decision.

 Morozov faced Journey Newson on December 17, 2022 at UFC Fight Night 216.
 He won the fight via unanimous decision.

+In March 2023, Morozov's manager announced that the fighter had retired from competition.